-- 118. In terms of tackling the criminal activities of Russian expatriates and those who enable such activities, Unexplained Wealth Orders came into force in January 2018 through the Criminal Finances Act 2017.
-These require an individual with unexplained wealth in assets over £50,000 to provide information as to the legitimacy of these assets.
-Failure to respond or comply with the order may lead to a presumption that the assets are recoverable property in any subsequent civil recovery proceedings before the High Court. - 119.
-The National Crime Agency (NCA) can obtain an Unexplained Wealth Order in relation to anyone who is either a Politically Exposed Person from outside the European
+118. In terms of tackling the criminal activities of Russian expatriates and those who enable such activities, Unexplained Wealth Orders came into force in January 2018 through the Criminal Finances Act 2017.131 These require an individual with unexplained wealth in assets over £50,000 to provide information as to the legitimacy of these assets.
+Failure to respond or comply with the order may lead to a presumption that the assets are recoverable property in any subsequent civil recovery proceedings before the High Court.

-&lt;sup>127 Title 18 of the United States Code (Crimes and Criminal Procedure), paragraph 951.
+127 Title 18 of the United States Code (Crimes and Criminal Procedure), paragraph 951.

-&lt;sup>128 Oral evidence - MI5, \\\ January 2019.
+128 Oral evidence - MI5, January 2019.

-&lt;sup>129 The provisions in the Counter-Terrorism and Border Security Act 2019 are closely modelled on the 'Schedule 7 port stop' power under the Terrorism Act 2000.
+129 The provisions in the Counter-Terrorism and Border Security Act 2019 are closely modelled on the 'Schedule 7 port stop' power under the Terrorism Act 2000.

-&lt;sup>131 Contained in the Proceeds of Crime Act 2002, as amended by the Criminal Finances Act 2017.
+131 Contained in the Proceeds of Crime Act 2002, as amended by the Criminal Finances Act 2017.